-The wireless connectivity is the key to opening up many Di2 features.
-By default, the Di2 system doesn’t come with wireless connectivity with the exception of the latest 12-speed groupsets.
+Wireless connectivity is the key to opening up many Shimano Di2 features.
+By default, the Shimano Di2 system doesn’t come with wireless connectivity except for the latest 12-speed groupsets.

-For 11-speed Di2 groupsets, you need to install the wireless module separately.
-It supports both Bluetooth LE and ANT+ and allows you to connect the Di2 system securely to the bike computer and smartphone via a passcode.
+For 11-speed Shimano Di2 groupsets, you need to install the wireless module separately.
+It supports Bluetooth LE and ANT+ and allows you to connect the Shimano Di2 system securely to the bike computer and smartphone via a passcode.

 - How to : Install the EW-WU111 wireless module next to the BT-DN110 internal battery (only for 11-speed groupsets – R9070, R9170, R6870, R8070).

-Synchronized shifting is a feature that synchronizes the front and rear derailleur.
+Synchronized shifting is a feature that synchronizes the front and rear derailleurs.
 Both work in tandem to provide you with the fastest shifting possible while maintaining similar gear ratios.